shivamanipatil/gsoc-2020-report/README.md

 ### Future Work

+- Pipeline can be updated to handle more scenarios.
-- Outstanding issues can be solved.
+- Outstanding issues int the appstore can be solved.
--
+- CI/CD pipelines can be refactored.

+### Conclusion

+I want to thank all the people who motivated and helped me.
+I got to learn a lot during GSoC and couldn't have worked on more fulfulling and exiciting project.
+I will continue to contribute to open source and ns-3 in future.